ErkmenUzman/Wireless-Device-Classification---Graduate-Project/README.md

 ## Dataset

-The dataset I used is also uploaded to this repository.
-However, you are free to generate your own dataset using the **Dataset_Generator.m** file.
-Be aware that generating the dataset can be time-consuming.
+The dataset I used was too large to upload to this repository.
+However, you can find some example NumPy arrays that I have used in my dataset.
+I will continue to look for a way to upload the entire dataset.

 ## Important Notes